flangkilde/prostatemri_AI_eurorad/README.md

 Welcome!

-Here we provide the scripts that were used for a publication in European Radiology.
+Here we provide the scripts that were used for the article "Evaluation of AI for Prostate Cancer Detection in Biparametric-MRI Screening Population Data" in European Radiology.
 In the publication a nnU-Net were trained to detect clinically significant prostate cancer in biparametric MRI data from a screening population.
 All steps are explained below.
 Most of the scripts are python except the statistical analysis, which were done in R.

 Step 1 - Conversion to nifti and naming):